jayylmao/rainmeter-cold-battery-skin/README.md

 ![after hours](https://user-images.githubusercontent.com/73204320/201310556-7b5afe33-0300-4e31-b743-300cb5c543da.png)

-# rainmeter-cold-battery-meter
+# Cold (with a battery skin)

 A fork of the Rainmeter skin "Cold" by the DeviantArt user **@DD-921**, who seems to have deactivated their account.
-This fork includes a battery meter because I wanted one.
+This fork includes a battery skin because I wanted one.
 If, by any chance, the original owner sees this and wants me to take it down, they can contact me through Reddit at u/jayylmao15.

 ---